Binghamton University Scholarships

 Most donors choose to reserve their scholarship funding for returning students who have demonstrated their academic abilities at the university.
-Regardless, all students are automatically reviewed for scholarship eligibility if they have maintained a cumulative GPA of 3.00 or higher.
-Typically the only other qualification is to have a current FAFSA on file by our recommended filing deadline of April 1st each year, although a few of the scholarships for returning students may also require an additional application.
-These applications are usually available in early spring semester for scholarships to be given the following Fall/Spring academic year.
+Regardless, all students are automatically reviewed for scholarship eligibility if they have maintained a cumulative GPA of 3.0 or higher.
+Typically the only other qualification is to have a current FAFSA on file by our recommended filing deadline of April 1 each year, although a few of the scholarships for returning students may also require an additional application.
+These applications are usually available in early spring semester for scholarships to be given the following aid year.

 A limited number of scholarships are awarded to graduate students.
 Graduate students may apply for graduate assistantships or fellowships through their respective academic departments.
 In most cases, the assistantship also includes a tuition scholarship, which is paid by the department for a specific number of credit hours.